-Mr. Hughes is the Deputy City Treasurer for the City of Ottawa and the President of the Ontario Municipal Tax and Revenue Association (OMTRA).
+Mr. Hughes is the Auditor General for the City of Ottawa and the Past President of the Ontario Municipal Tax and Revenue Association (OMTRA).
 He has been engaged in the fields of finance, financial management, audit, fraud investigation and internal control review for more than 25 years.
 Mr. Hughes has worked in public accounting, management consulting and taught in the areas of audit, internal control and finance in private industry and federal and municipal government.
 Mr. Hughes has earned a CMA, an MBA and a Bachelor of Commerce degree.

 Mr. Kilger is the Mayor of Cornwall.
 He previously served the residents of Stormont-Dundas as a Member of Parliament from 1988 to 2004.
 After being first elected to the House of Commons in 1988, Mr. Kilger moved into more senior government responsibilities, most notably Chief Government Whip and Deputy Speaker of the House of Commons.
 A businessman in private life, Mr. Kilger was part-owner of a franchise restaurant.
 In 1992, he was inducted into the Cornwall Sports Hall of Fame in recognition of his hockey career that included success as a player, coach of the Memorial Cup Champion Cornwall Royals, and a 10-year career officiating in the National Hockey League.
 Mr. Kilger is actively involved in a number of community projects in Cornwall.